 My research vision is to pioneer cost optimal innovative ways to decarbonise residential and industrial energy systems, through the deployment of low to negative carbon technologies for electricity and heat provision.
-My previous track record is centred on two major themes.
-The first is modelling of low to negative carbon technologies, and the second theme is the development of quantitative decision-support frameworks for energy systems design.
+My previous track record is centred on three major themes.
+The first is modelling of low to negative carbon technologies, the second theme is the development of quantitative decision-support frameworks for industrial energy systems design and the third is creating pathways to commercialize technologies and clean industrial energy systems.

 Under the first theme, I develop novel analytical models of primary technologies (combusting fuel/ harnessing renewable energy), and waste heat recovery technologies (i.e. technologies producing useful energy from heat rejected by primary technologies).
 The models are capable of estimating the useful energy produced, and highlighting the parameters and variables required for techno-economic assessment of technologies.
 The models have been published in High Impact journals like Applied Energy, and applied to real case studies through collaborations with manufacturers.